FlowFuse/website/src/handbook/product/feedback.md

 - Feature Request: for feature requests.

--General Inquiry: for tickets not covered by any of the other ticket types.
+- General Inquiry: for tickets not covered by any of the other ticket types.

 - Product Performance Issue: for problems with the performance of particular features.